cloudflare/quiche/README.rst

 quiche_ is an implementation of the QUIC transport protocol as specified by the IETF_.
-It provides a low level API for processing QUIC packets and handling connection state, while leaving I/O (including dealing with sockets) to the application.
+It provides a low level API for processing QUIC packets and handling connection state.
+The application is responsible for providing I/O (e.g. sockets handling) as well as an event loop with support for timers.

 A live QUIC server based on quiche is available at ``https://quic.tech:4433/`` to be used for experimentation.